namhyung/uftrace/INSTALL.md

     $ make
     $ make install

-`misc/install-elfutils.sh` downloads and builds elfutils and install both libelf and libdw to prefix directory.
-The installed libelf and libdw can be found using `--with-elfutils` in `configure` script.
+`misc/install-elfutils.sh` downloads and builds elfutils and installs both libelf and libdw to prefix directory.
+The installed libelf and libdw can be found using `--with-elfutils` in the `configure` script.